Alex Josey: Singapore

 Shortly after Singapore became independent from Malaysia on 9 August 1965, he returned to Singapore and gained employment as a ghostwriter and public relations officer to Lee Kwan Yew.
 At this time, Lee Kwan Yew became the Prime Minister of Republic of Singapore.
 He also kept up his journalism, writing extensively for The Bulletin, Sunday Citizen, New Statesman, Economist and Time magazines.

 It was during this time he wrote what has been called the most comprehensive biography of Lee Kuan Yew (1968 and 1980) in two volumes which cover the 1959–1978 period.

 In 1970, he became an office bearer of the Singapore Squash Rackets Association in its early years.
 In 1971 he is labelled as being the editor of the Asia Pacific Record.

 By 1983, he had become the publication manager of the Singapore International Chamber of Commerce.

 He was diagnosed with Parkinson's disease in 1976.
 By 1985, crippled by the disease, he planned to leave Singapore for England to live with his sister as his royalties barely covered his medical costs.
 He had to cancel his plans though as his brother had fallen ill and his sister "could not take on the additional burden."

 Josey died on 15 October 1986, age 75 at Tan Tock Seng Hospital and his ashes are at Singapore Casket, 131 Lavender Street, Singapore.

 Other notables

-Did radio-based psychological warfare for Yugoslavs, against Turkey, and against Greece.
+Josey performed radio-based psychological warfare for Yugoslavs, against Turkey, and against Greece.

-It was considered by some of the Ministers of the PAP that his objectivity as a journalist helped to combat the anti-Malaysian propaganda abroad.
+In 1965, S. Rajaratnam, the Minister for Culture, praised Josey in a speech, saying that he had helped to combat foreign anti-Malaysian propaganda through objective reporting.
+The speech was made at a farewell dinner for Josey.